getsentry/sentry-javascript/docs/migration/feedback.md

 });
 ```

-`autoInject: true,` is the default value.
+`autoInject: true` is the default value.

 #### Attaching feedback to your own button